-Misys Retirement Benefits Trustee Limited, the Trustee of the Misys Retirement Benefits Plan ("the Plan") has drawn up this Statement of Investment Principles ("the

-Statement") to comply with the requirements of the Pensions Act 1995 ("the Act").
-As required under the Act, the Trustee has consulted a suitably qualified person and has obtained written advice from Aon Solutions UK Ltd. The Trustee, in preparing this Statement, has also consulted the company, Misys Limited ("the Company"), as principal employer of the Plan.
-The Trustee has also given consideration to the principles of investment for the Defined Benefit schemes, as contained in the Myners Review of Institutional Investment where possible.
+Misys Retirement Benefits Trustee Limited, the Trustee of the Misys Retirement Benefits Plan ("the Plan") has drawn up this Statement of Investment Principles ("the Statement") to comply with the requirements of the Pensions Act 1995 ("the Act").
+As required under the Act, the Trustee has consulted a suitably qualified person and has obtained written advice from Aon Investments Ltd. The Trustee, in preparing this Statement, has also consulted the company, Finastra Group Holdings Limited ("the Company"), as principal employer of the Plan.